pocketsmith/api/README.md

-# PocketSmith OpenAPI 3 documentation
+# PocketSmith OpenAPI 3 schema

 We've documented our public API using the OpenAPI 3 specification, available in the `openapi.json` file.